JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

     this function defines what the labels and data look like for your labeled data.
     '''

+    # the 'features' here include your normal data feats along
+    # with the label for that data
     features={
       'feats': tf.FixedLenFeature([], tf.string),
       'label': tf.FixedLenFeature([], tf.int64),
     }

     parsed = tf.parse_single_example(record, features)

+    # some conversion and casting to get from bytes to floats and ints
     feats= tf.convert_to_tensor(tf.decode_raw(parsed['feats'], tf.float64))
     label= tf.cast(parsed['label'], tf.int32)

+    # since you can have multiple kinds of feats, you return a dictionary for feats
+    # but only an int for the label
     return {'feats': feats}, label
 ```

-To get into the details of this function and how you can define one for your data, take a look at the [official docs][parse-fn].
+To get into the details of this function and how you can define one for your data, take a look at the [official parse function docs][parse-fn].
 Remember that if you have labeled training data, the `features` definition above includes the data features (`feats`) as well as the labels (`label`).
+If you're doing something like k-means clustering (where labels aren't used), you won't return a label.